Jenni Hermoso: Style of play

 Patrice Lair, PSG's former manager, defined her as "a very technical and athletic left-footed player.
 She will be complementary to our attack and she can also play in the midfielder position.
 We need scorers who can score a lot and this is precisely her profile."

 Personal life

-On 2 January 2022, FC Barcelona released a statement that Hermoso had tested positive for COVID-19.
+In an interview held in January 2024, Hermoso stated openly for the first time that she is not heterosexual.
+She stated, "I never said openly that I like girls.
+It's something that is always taboo, but it was never needed to be asked, people knew."